DhruvLawaniya/DhruvLawaniya/README.md

 <b>Something to know about me :</b><br>
 Hi!
 I am Dhruv, I'm currently pursuing Computer Science Engineering at Bennett University.
-I have a fairly good understanding of Coding Languages
+I have been coding for the past
 <br><b>The OS that I use :</b><br>
 ![Windows](https://img.shields.io/badge/Windows-0078D6?style=for-the-badge&logo=windows&logoColor=white)<br>
 <b>The IDEs I use :</b><br>